Deliveroo: History and basic operations

 Deliveroo was founded in 2013 by Will Shu and Greg Orlowski.
 The company makes revenue by charging restaurants a commission fee, as well as by charging customers a per-order fee for delivery.
-It operates in the UK, France, Belgium, Ireland, Italy, Singapore, United Arab Emirates and Hong Kong.
+It operates in the UK, France, Belgium, Ireland, Italy, Singapore, and United Arab Emirates.
 In 2022, Deliveroo launched an advertising platform enabling businesses to promote products across its app.

 Customers place orders through its app or website, then self-employed bicycle or motorcycle couriers transport orders from restaurants to them.
 Since 2016 its logo has referenced a simplified kangaroo character.

 In November 2017, Deliveroo introduced Deliveroo Plus, a subscription service which gives customers in the UK and Ireland unlimited free delivery.

 Deliveroo works with some of the biggest chain restaurants across the UK, along with thousands of independent restaurants.
 On 16 November 2016, it became known that the brewing company Heineken International had closed a deal for Deliveroo to deliver the latter's beers and ciders, initially across 15 sites in London, Bath and Cardiff.
 This delivery deal, whose activities started that same week, was considered the biggest one of its kind (that is, with regards to the brewing industry).

 In mid-June 2016, the founders of Deliveroo, Will Shu and Greg Orlowski received an award for the Best Startup Founders as part of The Europas Startup Conference and Awards, mainly given to technology companies.
 The company also received Fastest Rising Startup of the Year and the Europas Grand Prix award.